shellspec/shellspec/README.md

 shellspec was developed as a cross-platform testing tool for develop POSIX-compliant shell scripts that work in many environments.
 Works not only PC but also in restricted environments like cloud and embedded OS.
 And provides first-class features equivalent to other language testing tools.

-of course shellspec is tested by shellspec.
+Of course shellspec is tested by shellspec.

 ### Features